Got Post-Wax Problems? Follow These Tips to Avoid Irritation and Bumps

 Skin Issues That Can Occur After Waxing

-Tip #1: Wear Comfortable Clothing
+1. Wear Comfortable Clothing

 Getting areas like your bikini line or armpits waxed might seem like a piece of cake, but if you aren’t careful, these areas can become irritated from the rubbing of your jeans or wool sweater.
 We recommend putting on comfortable clothing post-wax — like a pair of cotton sweatpants and a soft, cotton T-shirt — to ensure that your sensitive post-wax skin doesn’t get rubbed the wrong way.

-Tip #2: Stay Out of the Water
+2. Stay Out of the Water

 If you’re planning on getting waxed before taking a dip in the ocean or pool, do so at least one day before.
-After a wax, your skin could experience some sensitivity — even more so if exposed to salt water or chemicals used to chlorinate your pool or hot tub.
-Play it safe and stay out of the water for at least 12 hours post wax.
+After a wax, your skin could experience some sensitivity — even more so if exposed to saltwater or chemicals used to chlorinate your pool or hot tub.
+Play it safe and stay out of the water for at least 12 hours post-wax.
 You may also want to rethink taking a hot bath or shower, too.

-Tip #3: Apply Ice
+3. Apply Ice

-Not only can ice be used to help with pain relief before your wax, it can help temporarily soothe your recently waxed skin, too.
+Not only can ice be used to help with pain relief before your wax, but it can also help temporarily soothe your recently waxed skin, too.
 After you wax, apply a cold compress to the area on and off for a few minutes.
 This will help provide the sensitive area with a welcomed cooling sensation.

-Tip #4: Be Wary of the Sun
+4. Be Wary of the Sun

-Tip #5: Avoid Anything Scented
+5. Avoid Anything Scented

 Avoid fragranced beauty products for a few days — think: scented lotions, cleansers, and so on.
-We recommend having a gentle and fragrance-free cleanser, moisturizer, and body lotion on hand for all of your post-wax skin care needs.
+We recommend having a gentle and fragrance-free cleanser, moisturizer, and body lotion on hand for all of your post-wax skincare needs.

-Tip #6: Don’t Touch!
+6. Don’t Touch!

 You’ll want to make sure that your recently waxed skin remains free of bacteria, so keep your hands away from the area —and don’t try to pick at any ingrown hairs.
-If you wish to apply your gentle skin-care products, make sure you do so with clean hands
+If you wish to apply your gentle skincare products, make sure you do so with clean hands

-Tip #7: Slather on the Aloe
+7. Slather on the Aloe

 Aloe can temporarily soothe and hydrate sensitive skin, which could make freshly-waxed skin feel more comfortable.
 If you are someone who experiences a lot of sensitivity, you can also use the aloe vera gel as a temporary alternative to moisturizer and body lotion.

-Tip #8: Shower and Cleanse Beforehand
+8. Shower and Cleanse Beforehand

 Because hot water and scented body wash can cause waxed skin to feel more irritated, you may want to consider rinsing off before waxing.
 Give your skin some time to soothe itself before jumping in again.